ANG13T/skytrack/README.md

 It can gather aircraft information using various data sources, generate a PDF report for a specified aircraft, and convert between ICAO and Tail Number designations.
 Whether you are a hobbyist plane spotter or an experienced aircraft analyst, skytrack can help you identify and enumerate aircraft for general purpose reconnaissance.

-## What is Plane Spotting & Aircraft OSINT?
+## What is Planespotting & Aircraft OSINT?
-Plane spotting is the art of
+Planespotting is the art of tracking down and observing aircraft.
+While planespotting mostly consists of photography and videography of aircraft, aircraft information gathering and OSINT is a crucial step in the planespotting process.
+OSINT (Open Source Intelligence) describes a methodology of using publicy accessible data sources to obtain data about a specific subject — in this case planes!

 ## Aircraft Information
 - Tail Number 🛫